mongodb/libbson/doc/installing.rst

 :man_page: bson_installing

-Installing Libbson
+Installing libbson
 ==================

-The following guide will step you through the process of downloading, building, and installing the current release of the Libbson.
+The following guide will step you through the process of downloading, building, and installing the current release of the libbson.

 .. _installing_supported_platforms:

 Supported Platforms
 -------------------

-Libbson is continuously tested on GNU/Linux, Windows 7, Mac OS X 10.10, and Solaris 11 (Intel and Sparc), with GCC, Clang, and Visual Studio 2010, 2013, and 2015.
+The library is continuously tested on GNU/Linux, Windows 7, Mac OS X 10.10, and Solaris 11 (Intel and Sparc), with GCC, Clang, and Visual Studio 2010, 2013, and 2015.

 The library supports the following operating systems and CPU architectures: